josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 ### 🇺🇸 United States — California

 Malicious software compromised Suisun City's IT systems on 7 August.

 The city shut down its network to contain the incident and preserve evidence for a federal investigation.

 The disruption affected 911 routing, police and fire dispatch, records, and ordinary city services.

 Emergency calls were rerouted through Solano County while police and fire responses continued.
-City Hall and several public-facing services remained closed during recovery.

 On 11 August, the city council met in closed session to consider a demand from the perpetrators.

-That later development moves the motive assessment away from completely open attribution and towards a criminal-extortion explanation.

-It does not yet establish a named ransomware family or operator.

 ```text
 PUBLIC-SAFETY / ADMINISTRATIVE DISRUPTION: